makkus/freckles/src/freckles/doc/security.md

 frecklecute user-exists --password "{{ lookup('keyring', 'my_user_passwords markus') }}" markus
 ```

-Some of those lookup plugins need extra Python packages in the virtualenv that runs Ansible.
-This will be a 'context' specific setting soon, but is not implemented yet.
-You'll have to figure out how to do that manually for now.
+Some of those lookup plugins need extra Python packages in the virtualenv that runs Ansible. *freckles* will try to automatically install those when it comes across lookup plugins, but this is not very well tested yet.
+Submit an issue if you encounter problems!

 </div>
 </div>